enormandeau/angsd_pipeline/README.md

 export PATH="/home/camer78/Softwares/angsd2/angsd/misc:$PATH"
 ```

 - Install NGSAdmix (maybe in the misc folder, else export its path) :
 http://www.popgen.dk/software/index.php/NgsAdmix

-install pcangsd (maybe in the misc folder) & check if you have python2
+- Install pcangsd (maybe in the misc folder) & check if you have python2 :
 http://www.popgen.dk/software/index.php/PCAngsd

-copy the path into 01_config.sh PCA_ANGSD_PATH=~/Softwares/pcangsd
+- Copy the path into 01_config.sh PCA_ANGSD_PATH=~/Softwares/pcangsd

-for all script file, you may edit the header to put your email adress and adjust cpu/memory/time/allocation and slurm partition
+- For all script files, you may edit the header to put your email adress and adjust cpu/memory/time/allocation and slurm partition

 ## 01_PREPARE_DATA

 input:

-- bam-files
+- bam-files :

 They must be aligned to the reference, indexed and sorted, named like "id_sex_pop_group_blablabla.sorted.bam.

-They can  be kept in original folder, just know the path to their location from the angsd_pipeline folder
+They can  be kept in their original folder.
+You can specify the path to their location from the angsd_pipeline folder

 insert this path in BAM_PATH= in the 01_config.sh

 Useful for most analysis:

 - info.txt in 02_info folder: a file listing the bamfile names ordered  with a column for any relevant information on the individuals

 for follow-up analyses with R ideally: col1=bam_filename, col2=id, col3=sex, col4=pop, col5=group, col6=group ...

 - pop.txt in 02_info folder : a file listing population names with one item by line (there can be several files if we aimed at analysing different grouping, group.txt)

 Necessary: